 4. Navigate the entire problem-space

-The ToT method now shifts focus to navigating and evaluating the whole promblem-space.
+Tree of Thought prompting next shifts focus to navigating and evaluating the whole problem-space.

 It leverages search algorithms to achieve this.
-Two common search algorithms used in ToT are:
+Two common search algorithms used in Tree of Thought prompting are:

-Usually ToT is broken down into multiple prompts, but we combined them all into a single template that you can try out in PromptHub (link here).
+Usually Tree of Thought prompting is broken down into multiple prompts, but we combined them all into a single Tree of Thought template that you can try out in PromptHub here.

 If you don't have PromptHub access but want to try it out, reply to the email that gets sent when you join the waitlist and I'll share an access code with you.

 There were three experiments run in this paper, spanning different types of tasks.
-GPT-4 was used across all experiments and 3 prompting techniques were put to the test (Input-Output, CoT, and ToT).
+GPT-4 was used across all experiments and 3 prompting techniques were put to the test (Input-Output, Chain of Thought, and Tree of Thought).

 Experiment 1: Game of 24